dell-asm/dell-dell_iom/docs/mxl_vlan.md

 	name: (Required)This parameter defines the VLAN ID of the VLAN.
 	      The value must be between 1 and 4094.

-	desc: This parameter defines the description of the VLAN The value must be a string and cannot exceed 100 characters.
+	desc: This parameter defines the description of the VLAN.
+	      The value must be a string and cannot exceed 100 characters.

-	vlan_name:This parameter defines the name of the VLAN The value must be a string and cannot exceed 100 characters.
+	vlan_name: This parameter defines the name of the VLAN.
+	           The value must be a string and cannot exceed 100 characters.

 	mtu: This parameter defines the mtu of the VLAN.
 		 If the value exist, it sets that value to the mtu properties of the VLAN.
 		 If the value does not exist, property remains unchanged (default or old values).
 		 The mtu value must be between 594 and 12000.

 	shutdown: This parameter defines whether or not to shut down the VLAN.
 			  The possible values are "true" or "false".
 The default value is "false".
 			  If the value is 'true", it shuts down the VLAN.

 	tagged_tengigabitethernet: This parameter defines the TenGigabitEthernet interface that needs to be tagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	tagged_fortygigabitethernet: This parameter defines the FortyGigabitEthernet interface that needs to be tagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	tagged_gigabitethernet:This parameter defines the GigabitEthernet interface that needs to be tagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	tagged_portchannel: This parameter defines the port channel that needs to be tagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	tagged_sonet: This parameter defines the SONET interface that needs to be tagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	untagged_tengigabitethernet: This parameter defines the TegGigabitEthernet interface that needs to be untagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	untagged_fortygigabitethernet: This parameter defines the FortyGigabitEthernet interface that needs to be untagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	untagged_gigabitethernet: This parameter defines GigabitEthernet interface that needs to be untagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	untagged_portchannel: This parameter defines the port channel that needs to be untagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 	untagged_sonet: This parameter defines the SONET interface that needs to be untagged.
-You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18.

 # -------------------------------------------------------------------------